-Digital Audio Bridge for converting DSD to PCM and converting all audio signals to left and right channels of 24 Bit/384kHz serial audio data signal.
+Digital Audio Bridge for converting DSD to PCM and converting all audio signals to the left and right channels of 24 Bit/384kHz serial audio data signal.

-To minimize interference, RU6’s circuitry is split into two 6-layer PCBs, with digital and analogue circuits installed on separate boards.
+To minimize interference, RU6’s circuitry is split into two 6-layer PCBs, with digital and analog circuits installed on separate boards.
 Also, a safeguard signal integrity makes sure the noise from the reference clock and DSP will not bleed the intro amplification circuit.

 Discrete Volume Control

-R-2R DAC circuit is very demanding on incoming data integrity, the digital volume of mobile phone will damage sound quality badly.
+R-2R DAC circuit is very demanding on incoming data integrity, and the digital volume of mobile phones will damage sound quality badly.
 When off-the-shelf volume options cannot meet the high precision, low noise, and low power consumption requirements of RU6, Cayin developed its own discrete resistor array 0-99 steps volume control.
 For these reasons, a Music player App supporting bit-perfect USB is recommended.
 For applications that don’t provide similar features, you’ll need to manually turn the volume to full from the software.
 Cayin has built a 9-segments resistor array volume control in the dongle DAC in order to complete the design.
 While resistor array volume controls are generally considered high quality and extremely transparent, they will generate a pop noise when you move between array segments.
-As a result, RU6 need to introduce a ~40ms short mute to stop that noise from getting into the amplification circuit, that’s why you might experience a short pause whenever you adjust the volume for 10 steps.
+As a result, RU6 needs to introduce a ~40ms short mute to stop that noise from getting into the amplification circuit, that’s why you might experience a short pause whenever you adjust the volume for 10 steps.